OpenSourceEconomics/respy/doc/source/scalability.rst

 Scalability
 ===========

 The solution and estimation of finite-horizon discrete choice dynamic programming model appears straightforward.
 However, it entails a considerable computational burden due to the well known curse of dimensionality (Bellman, 1957).
-The figure below illustrates the  as the total number of states increases exponentially with each period.
+The figure below illustrates how the total number of states increases exponentially with each period.

 .. image:: images/state_space.png
     :width: 500px